patricklafrance/wmfnext-shell/README.md

 To fix this issue, we have to re-render the application once the remote module is registered.

 > This issue will only occurs with remote modules registered at runtime.
-When strictly using modules registered build time, it's not an issue.
+When strictly using modules registered at build time, it's not an issue and you don't need to add the following code.

 To fix the issue, the shell provide a `useRerenderOnceRemotesRegistrationCompleted()` function.
 Sadly thought, the solution also involve adding a little bit of custom code to link everything together.